wmy-1/isaaclab-skrl/skrl_doc/README.md

-# Learning to use skrl
+# skrl
+This is a repository showcasing the usage of skrl.
 ### 1. Environments
 ```python
 # 1. Environments